-Other new members of the rehabilitation hospital staff include Miss Lisalotte Anthonia Schadebrodt, nurses' assistant in the Out-patient Department, Mrs. Caroline Veneschuk, stock record clerk, Mrs. Audrey Souch a member of the kitchen important posts in recent years was consultant for the Regional Hospitals of Swift Current, Saskatchewan, in which she had 20 hospitals under her jurisdiction.
+Other new members of the rehabilitation hospital staff include Miss Lisalotte Anthonia Schadebrodt, nurses' assistant in the Out-patient Department, Mrs. Caroline Veneschuk, stock record clerk, Mrs. Audrey Souch a member of the kitchen staff, and Norman H. Middlehurst, of the maintenance department.